gerrymanoim/ray_tracing_in_one_weekend/README.md

 Here are normals are always outside normals, i.e. they face outward independently of whether the ray is coming from inside or outside.

 ![](https://raytracing.github.io/images/fig-1.06-normal-sides.jpg)

+Material names:
+    - lambertian: matte
+    - dielectrics: Clear materials such as water, glass, and diamonds -